 - Work on improving the function of the nitric oxide pathway to restore proper bladder relaxation.

-- Implement an program to assist with the management of autoimmune disease.
+- Implement a program to assist with the management of an autoimmune disease.